Bobocato/Userscripts/Animeheaven/README.md

 If you have an option to change the playbackrate with an extension like <a href="https://github.com/igrigorik/videospeed">this</a> the speed you set will be stored an reapplied for the next video.

 ## Volume
-The voume you set will be saved an reapplied when you watch the next episode.
+The volume you set will be saved an reapplied when you watch the next episode.
 The volumebar will not be affected by the change.

 ## Keycodes
 "n" = next epsiode <br>